roadrunner-server/roadrunner-docs/docs/en/plugins/tcp.md

 - `body`: The request body.
 - `uuid`: The connection UUID.

-The protocol used by the RoadRunner TCP plugin provides a bi-directional communication channel between the PHP worker and the RoadRunner server.
+The protocol used by the RoadRunner TCP plugin provides a bidirectional communication channel between the PHP worker and the RoadRunner server.
 This design allows PHP workers to send responses back to the client, enabling seamless handling of client requests and communication between all parties.